- What do you need to know about electrical fuses?

 - Open the fuse container and remove the glass fuse within.

 - Inspect the glass for any sign of damage and discoloration.
-In the case of an extreme overcurrent event, it might have shattered and this would already be a clear indication that it has blown and needs replacing.
+In the case of an extreme overcurrent event, the wire or glass might have shattered and this would be a clear indication that the fuse has blown and needs replacing.

 - If the glass casing looks fine, inspect the metal wire for any kind of damage.
-The thickness of the wire should be uniform all throughout its length.
+The thickness of the wire should be uniform all throughout the length of the fuse.

 How to test an old house fuse with a multimeter?